Vornado says will sell stake in Kushner's flagship Manhattan tower

-NEW YORK (Reuters) - One of New York’s largest property owners said on Tuesday it would sell its minority stake in a Manhattan office tower on Fifth Avenue controlled by the family of President Donald Trump’s son-in-law, Jared Kushner.
+NEW YORK, Feb 13 (Reuters) - One of New York’s largest property owners said on Tuesday it would sell its minority stake in a Manhattan office tower on Fifth Avenue controlled by the family of President Donald Trump’s son-in-law, Jared Kushner.

-Steven Roth, chairman and chief executive of Vornado Realty Trust (VNO.N), told analysts on a conference call that the real estate investment trust has “a relatively small investment in the property, which we expect to get back.”
+Steven Roth, chairman and chief executive of Vornado Realty Trust, told analysts on a conference call that the real estate investment trust has “a relatively small investment in the property, which we expect to get back.”

 Vornado said in its annual report on Monday that it had reclassified its 49.5 percent stake in the office portion of 666 Fifth Avenue because it did not intend to hold the asset on a long-term basis.
 No other information was provided.